Compositions

 • Styling: Parent components can style the root element of nested components

-As your application grows, you'll naturally develop deeper component hierarchies.
+As your project grows, you may develop deeper component hierarchies (e.g. components within components within components).
 While there's no strict limit to nesting depth, it's good practice to maintain clear boundaries of responsibility between components to ensure maintainability.

 Slots